 Who should get this card

-This card is a fit for those who spend big on groceries, gas and department stores.
+This card is ideal for those who spend big on groceries, gas and department stores.
 If you're looking for a card that rewards you for more general spending, another cash-back card may be more beneficial.

-Keep in mind, though, the $6,000 annual spending cap at U.S. supermarkets means the most you could earn is $360 before the low 1 percent rate kicks in.
-American Express also isn't as widely accepted as Visa and MasterCard.
-That might make it necessary to use this card strategically with other rewards cards.
+The $6,000 annual spending cap at U.S. supermarkets means the most you could earn is $360 at 6 percent before the relatively low 1 percent rate kicks in.
+In addition, American Express isn't as widely accepted as Visa or MasterCard.
+That might make it necessary to use this card strategically with others.